knowthelist/fhem-tablet-ui/README.md

 - **weather** : insert an icon or image, represending a weather literal
 - **circlemenu** : Cover multiple widgets behind a single widget
 - **select**	: Combobox to provide a list for selection
+- **pagetab**	: Element to smoothly exchange the whole page with another page

 More plugins are available [here](https://github.com/nesges/Widgets-for-fhem-tablet-ui)